pykaldi/pykaldi/docker/README.md

 docker run -it -p 9000:9000 pykaldi /bin/bash -c 'jupyter notebook --no-browser --ip=* --port=9000 --allow-root'
 ```

-And then point your favorite web browser to `localhost:9000`.
+And then navigating with your favorite web browser to  [http://localhost:9000](http://localhost:9000).

 # Build pykaldi-deps
 While it is not necessary for building the Docker image, pykaldi-deps allows faster testing on Travis CI.